LTD-Beget/ltd-beget.github.io/hugo/content/post/2016-10-09-introducing-syncookied.md

 Syncookied firewall holds an in-memory table matching protected IP addresses with the secret keys and mac addresses, which is updated at 10 second interval.
 Upon receiving a SYN packet it consults the table, finds the appopriate key and timestamp, and generates a cookie, using the same alghorithm Linux kernel uses.
 ACK packets are then validated against the same key, and if found legit, are forwarded to protected server's MAC.
 Protected server accepts the packet, because it was generated with its key.

 In our tests we found that this system can handle up to 12Mpps SYN flood attack with 12 cores of Xeon E5-2680v3.
-How is this possible?
+What makes it possible?

 ### Netmap and Rust

 We evaluated multiple kernel bypass technologies for syncookied and decided to use netmap for its stability and simple API.
-Netmap provides userland access to network card packet buffers (called rings), excluding kernel from the data path.
+Netmap uses custom network card drivers to provide userland access to network card packet buffers (called rings), excluding kernel TCP stack from the data path.
+Netmap userland API is based on well-known system calls `poll()` and `mmap()`.

 Rust was choosen for its safety features and zero-cost abstractions.
 We haven't seen a single segmentation fault or a memory leak yet.
 Netmap bindings are provided by [netmap-sys](https://crates.io/crates/netmap_sys) crate, while packet parsing is handled by awesome [libpnet](https://crates.io/crates/pnet) library.
-We use a thread for each RX and TX ring and use a queue to communicate between threads.

 We'd like to thank open source community for their work and give back by putting our solution on Github.
 It's still at 0.2.x version, but we believe in "release early, release often" philosophy and hope that it will find its users and we will find new contributors.